sienaiwun/unity_lwrp_shadowmask_demo/readme.md

 ![baked shaodow ](https://github.com/sienaiwun/lwrp_shadowmask_demo/blob/master/imgs/shadowmask.png)

-## merge the difference
+## How to merge

-For clarity, or if you want to integrate these changes into URP, you can also see this [pull request](https://github.com/Unity-Technologies/ScriptableRenderPipeline/pull/5250/commits) which has the main code difference.
+For clarity, if you want to integrate these changes into URP, you can also see this [pull request](https://github.com/Unity-Technologies/ScriptableRenderPipeline/pull/5250/commits) which has the main code difference.